PeppaPooh/stateless-pwgen/README.md

 ### "I need to change a password for a single site without changing every other password."
 Either 1) use the --version flag to rotate different passwords, or 2) put notes in the site identifier

+### Recommended use cases
+#### 1. For convenience
+Use conventional password management on your stateless-pwgen generated passwords.
+Use stateless-pwgen as plan B (a safer replacement to the "backup password book") for when you can't recover your password.
+Since this changes your different passwords across
+Slightly less security than using true random passwords with conventional password management, but ***if you are deterred from random passwords by the fear of losing them, this is the solution.***

+#### 2. For security
+Use a conventional password management tool to manage truly random string(s) which you use as site identifier(s).
+Obviously very inconvenient, but leak-proofs your passwords.

 ### Limitations
 1. stateless-pwgen does not defend against phishing, which a browser-extension password keeper can by noting the different url.